July 27, 2021

 If you would like to provide feedback regarding mask mandates, you may contact Dr. Mark Ghaly at the CDPH via email at firstname.lastname@example.org.

 Dr. Carol Hansen, Superintendent

 General Coronavirus Information

 The novel coronavirus, or COVID-19, is a respiratory virus that was first identified in Wuhan City, China.
-It has since spread to other countries, including the United States.
+It has since spread throughout the world.
 Reported illnesses have ranged from mild to severe, including illness resulting in death.
 Older people and people with certain underlying health conditions like heart disease, lung disease and diabetes, for example, seem to be at greater risk of serious illness.

 How can I help protect myself?